-On the occasion of pride month this year, let us accept and respect each other, and appreciate what each and every one of us has to offer.
+On the occasion of pride month, let us accept and respect each other, and appreciate what each and every one of us has to offer.

 Pride Month is an entire month dedicated to the uplifting of the LGBTQI+ voices and support of LGBTQI+ community rights.
 It is an opportunity for people around the globe to celebrate the visibility and hard-earned victories of members of the community and movements since the Stonewall uprising in 1969 which began in the early hours of June 28, 1969 when New York City police raided the Stonewall Inn, a gay club located in Greenwich Village in New York City.